From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin."

 “That pretty much sums it up.”

-“I have wondered why development’s been delayed, sometimes I even allow myself to think that if I were back in the game, I could fast track things.
-I never considered that things were being fast tracked in secret.”
-Darwin stares at his empty bourbon glass in need of a refill.
-“This is not good; there are no scenarios where this ends well.”
+Darwin takes his time absorbing this new information.
+“I have wondered why AI development seems delayed.
+Sometimes I even allow myself to believe if I were back in the game, I could fast track things.
+I never considered that things are being fast tracked in secret.”
+Darwin stares at his empty bourbon glass suddenly in need of a refill.
+“This is not good.
+There are no scenarios where any of this end well.”

 “I do, but don’t see how I can possibly help.